ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout mycert.pem -out mycert.pem
 ```

-A password is then created with IPython:
+A password is then created for Jupyter Notebook with IPython:

 ```
 ipython